andrewgremlich/ai-freelance/SCRIPT.md

 _CHANGE SLIDE: Learning_

 I had no idea how to approach this project.
 I had to learn several different things: 3D Tech, Slicing, and Github Actions.

-My first approach to learn how to do these things was manually looking up the work that other people have done.
+My first approach to learn about 3D was to look up the work that other people have done.
+I found several slicer software, custom independently made and professionally made slicers.

 _CHANGE SLIDE: ThreeDTech_